 At AVADirect, some of the most powerful computers we build are workstations that provide solutions for digital forensics.
 You’ve probably seen such workstations used on TV shows like CSI.
-The powerful capabilities of these digital forensics workstations comes from a combination of high-performance hardware and specialized software.
+The powerful capabilities of these digital forensics workstation computers comes from a combination of high-performance hardware and specialized software.

 Forensic Data Analysis

 Forensic data analysis plays a part in many of the other areas of digital forensics.
 An investigator must clone the suspect hard drive and then ingest, index and analyze the data, all while preserving the digital chain of custody.
 Specialized hardware is required to allow the workstation to connect to the hard drive via IDE, SATA, SCSI, USB, FireWire or other connection.
 A specialized device called a write blocker supplies the interface but limits the connection to read only so that the original suspect hard drive and it’s data is protected and cannot be altered.

 Specialized forensic servers may be used to store the data in arrays, or contain distributed processing units for data analysis.
 Specialized software is required to allow the workstation to read date from many different operating systems and identify information such as when a specific file was modified, accessed or changed or which files were removed from the operating system’s file structure.
 Data recovery can play a huge role in restoring files that have been deleted.

 Chain of Custody